rds8rds/nsl_trainee_program/documentations/OOP and clean coding.md

 ```

-#### Encapsulation
+## Encapsulation

-The idea of encapsulting all the related things of a class to its scope, Encapsulation makes the code more organized.
+The idea of encapsulting all the related things of a class to its scope.
+It involves bundling the data (attributes) and methods (functions) into a single unit, typically a class.
+It restricts direct access to some of the object's components.

+**Achieving Encapsulation in Java**
+- **i.
+Declare Variables as Private**: Make the data members (variables) of the class private to restrict direct access from outside the class.

+- **ii.
+Provide Public Getters and Setters**: Define public methods (getters and setters) to access and update the private variables.
+This allows controlled access to the data.

+**Advantages of Encapsulation:**

+- **Control Over Data:** You can add logic to setter methods to validate data before setting it, ensuring that only valid data is stored.

+- **Data Hiding:** By making data members private, you hide the internal state of the object from the outside world, protecting it from unintended interference.

 **Related Topic:** Class Composition, Class Aggregation